Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

 After completing this module, alumni can choose between different participation methods to moderate processes.
 They learn methods to develop conflict situations or solution strategies.
 They recognize the structure and characteristics of citizen participation processes and can take an active role in them.
-Graduates are able to present complex contents in a target group-oriented way and to develop clearly structured lines of argumentation.
+The alumni are able to present complex contents in a target group-oriented way and to develop clearly structured lines of argumentation.
 They can argue in a solution- and benefit-oriented manner and formulate criticism in a factual and constructive manner.
 They are able to accept criticism and report it back accordingly.

 Superior module: